-Six years after their sensational performance at Cornbury, award-winning pop rockers Keane return to headline Cornbury’s 16th Festival on Saturday 6 July.
+Six years after their sensational performance at Cornbury, award-winning pop-rockers Keane returns to headline Cornbury’s 16th Festival on Saturday 6 July.
 Cornbury will be one of Keane’s first appearances since band members took a break at the end of 2013 to work on other projects, so their appearance will be a huge crowd-puller.

 Formed in 1995, all four of Keane’s albums have debuted at No. 1 in the UK charts, with 2004’s Hopes and Fears remaining one of the UK’s best-selling albums of all time.

-Phillimore has also confirmed that The Specials will top the bill on the opening day of the Festival, Friday 5 July.
+Phillimore has also confirmed that The Specials will top the bill on the Festival’s opening day, Friday 5 July.
 The legendary British Ska band have just returned to the UK Album Charts with their first new record in 38 years, and are currently on a sold-out UK tour.
 Rounding off the Festival on Sunday 7 July are true musical legends, The Beach Boys.

 Hairy Bikers Si King and Dave Myers have been cooking together for more than 20 years, travelling the world in the pursuit of great food.
-The stars of a string of hit television shows, and regulars on BBC One’s Saturday Kitchen, they have become the UK’s most popular cookery writing duo.
+The stars of a string of hit television shows and regulars on BBC One’s Saturday Kitchen have become the UK’s most popular cookery writing duo.

 The rest of the packed music line-up will be announced in early March.

-Cornbury Music Festival is a lovingly crafted, top-notch open-air party held in the stunningly beautiful Great Tew Park near Chipping Norton in the heart of the Cotswolds.
+Cornbury Music Festival is a lovingly crafted, top-notch open-air party held in the stunningly beautiful Great Tew Park near Chipping Norton in the Cotswolds’ heart.
 It’s a unique hybrid of a premium music festival and quintessentially English village fete with a rock ‘n’ roll twist, a farmer’s market with a dancefloor.
 There is always something for everyone with a fantastic line-up over four stages, fantastic food offerings, a comedy stage, a creative kids’ zone, a traditional funfair, an exclusive VIP area, and beautiful campsites nestled in the estate’s rolling hills.